thatonearchguy/coremark/README.md

 Full results are available in the files `run1.log` and `run2.log`.
 CoreMark result can be found in `run1.log`.

-For information on using CoreMark with microcontrollers or embedded processor systems with an OS, please see [barebones_porting.md](./barebones_porting.md).
+For information on using CoreMark with microcontrollers or embedded processor systems without an OS, please see [barebones_porting.md](./barebones_porting.md).

 ## Cross Compiling